Signed in as:

 Also, be aware, that many community providers (“civilian providers”) also have backlogs…so sometimes getting a referral to community care may not be much faster.
 It’s a health care issue across the board – not always VA-specific.

 A good reminder as well, is that Veterans receive mileage reimbursement for travel to all VA appts – even community care!
-Fill out the attached form and turn in at the VAMC business office (and sometimes the front desk at the CBOCs) or patient advocate…within 30 DAYS of appt.
+Fill out their form and turn in at the VAMC business office (and sometimes the front desk at the CBOCs) or patient advocate…within 30 DAYS of appt.

 Copyright © 2018 Veterans In Pain (V.I.P.) - All Rights Reserved.
 Los Angeles, CA